samuelmurail/gromacs_py/README.md

 # Gromacs_py

 Gromacs_py is a python library allowing a simplified use of the gromacs MD simulation software.
 Gromacs_py can build topologie based on a pdb file, create the simulation system (box, add water and ions) and run minimisation, equilibration and production run.
+One of the main objective of the gromacs_py wrapper is to automatize routine operations for MD simulation of multiple systems.

 ## Quick install

-Get the gromacs_py from [github](https://gitlab.rpbs.univ-paris-diderot.fr).
+Get gromacs_py library from [github](https://gitlab.rpbs.univ-paris-diderot.fr).

 ```bash
 	git clone git@gitlab.rpbs.univ-paris-diderot.fr:murail/gromacs_py.git